canonical/falco-operators/docs/reference/integrations.md

 # Integrations

-Falco support the following integrations with other charms.
+Falco supports the following integrations with other charms.

 ### `general-info`